CycloneDX/cyclonedx-esbuild/README.md

 -->

  <!-- Besides the class `CycloneDxEsbuildPlugin` and the interface `CycloneDxEsbuildPluginOptions`,  -->
-This _esbuild_ plugin does **not** expose any additional _public_ API or classes - all code is intended to be internal and might change without any notice during version upgrades.
+This tool does **not** expose any additional _public_ API or classes - all code is intended to be internal and might change without any notice during version upgrades.

 ## Development & Contributing